dlr-gtlab/genh5/examples/conversion_system.md

 ## Datatype Deduction

-This library provides the `GenH5::dataType` function, which allows returns the HDF5 datatype associated with the template arguments.
+This library provides the `GenH5::dataType<T>()` function, which allows returns the HDF5 datatype associated with the template argument(s).

 To make this possible a similar system was implemented, which allows to map C++ types to HDF5 datatypes.